The most powerful iMac Apple has ever created.

 At a Glance

 - Announced at the 2017 Worldwide Developers Conference, the iMac Pro is a top-of-the-line iMac with Xeon processors, Radeon Pro Vega graphics, Thunderbolt 3, and a unique Space Gray body.
-Orders began December 14.
+New 256GB RAM and Radeon Pro Vega 64X upgrade options added in March 2019.

 - Xeon processors, up to 18 cores